soggybag/Front-end-Web-Class-1/README.md

 With a partner look at the tag list here:
 [http://htmldog.com/references/html/tags/](http://htmldog.com/references/html/tags/)
-Markup the example text using the tags that you think are most appropriate.
+Markup the [example-4](example-4.html) text using the tags that you think are most appropriate.

 ### 6 - Discussion